atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 rsyslog file should be the only file name of the current rsyslog file for the zabbix template to work => you must adapt the template if you have another rotation rule

 ### syslog template
-create your rsyslog template directly in /etc/rsyslog.conf
+Create your rsyslog template directly in /etc/rsyslog.conf
 or
 if this line exists in rsyslog.conf
 ```
 ### Include all config files in /etc/rsyslog.d/